TheDammedGamer/DocStoreAPI/README.md

 At it's core DocStorAPI is a simple document management API designed to be easily intergratable with other projects that require an auditable service.

+# In-Practice
+The application stores docuemnts within `stors` such as a file share or Azure Blob Storage, and then links theese documents to

-## To-Do
+## To-Do (MVP)
+- [x] Implement Move on `DocumentController`
+- [x] Implement a Security Controller(s) to Manage Groups, ACEs and Buisness Areas.
+- [ ] Add ACE state of 'Supervisor' to manage permissions
+- [ ] Inject Admin Groups via Config
+- [ ] Implement Admin or 'Supervisor' Check on Security Controller(s)
-- [ ] Implement metadata filtering to ensure that when values which consist of the FileName are changed then the relevant filename is changed aswell.
+- [ ] Implement Metadata filtering on `DocumentMetadataController.Put` & `DocumentMetadataController.Post` to ensure generated values aren't being overwritten and document names are updated when nessacary.
+(Partially Completed)
+	- [x] Add User Edit Metod to limit the properties that can be edited by Put
+	- [ ] Verify Post Data and strip Generated Data
+- [ ] Update User Is authorsed by Buisness Area to support Admins
-- [ ] Implement a Security Controller(s) to Manage Groups and Access Control Entity
+- [ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`
-- [ ] Add a Client library
+- [ ] Add a Client library.
-- [ ] Add an example WPF app
+- [ ] Add an example WPF app.

 ## Version 2 improvements
+- Implement Background Worker and Queue to manage archival, deletion and movement of documents instead of at Runtime.
-- Implement simple polices based upon BuisnessArea to define the `stor` used for specific documents.
+- Implement simple polices based upon BuisnessArea to define automatic movement policies based on Stors and BuisnessAreas.
-- Add Support for MySql as an alternative database
+- Add Support for MySql as an alternative database.
-- Add Support for Comsmos DB as an alternative database (requires .net core 3)
+- Add Support for Comsmos DB as an alternative database (requires .net core 3).
-- Add Support for AWS storage
+- Look into Support for AWS storage.
-- Look into supporting other Identity providers
+- Look into Supporting other Identity providers.

+## Possible Version 3 Improvements
+- Support for Metadata / Security caching possible using redis or something similar.

 # MIT License